Also known as:Fecal Lactoferrin; Stool Lactoferrin; Fecal WBC Non-microscopic

 When is it ordered?

-A lactoferrin test may be ordered when a person has symptoms that suggest that intestinal inflammation may be present and when a doctor wants to distinguish between IBD and a non-inflammatory bowel condition.
+A lactoferrin test may be ordered when a person has symptoms that suggest that intestinal inflammation may be present and when a healthcare practitioner wants to distinguish between IBD and a non-inflammatory bowel condition.

 - Bloody or watery diarrhea